 Based on a person’s expectation, it is possible that the body’s own chemistry can cause effects similar to what a medication might have caused.

-Placebos has just not been providing positive reinforcement but also have measurable physiological effects.
+Placebos have just not been providing positive reinforcement but also have measurable physiological effects.
 They have been observed to speed up pulse rate, increase blood pressure, and improve reaction speeds, for example, when participants are told they have taken a stimulant.
 Placebos have the opposite physiological effects when participants are told they have taken a sleep-producing drug.

 The ethics of using a placebo?

 Placebo effects have been reported to occur in 21 to 40 percent of patients depending upon the study type.
 In one survey, only three percent of U.S. physicians reported using actual sugar pills as placebos, but 41 percent said they had used over-the-counter painkillers and 38 percent said they had used vitamins as placebos for their patients.
 Sixty-eight percent of physicians described the placebo to their patients as a potentially beneficial medicine, and roughly two-thirds of the doctors felt the practice was ethical.

 In another study, physicians used reduced doses of anti-inflammatory medications in combination with a placebo to successfully treat psoriasis patients.
 Combining active drug with placebo may be effective in diseases that involve the mental state and immune system, including asthma, multiple sclerosis, and chronic pain.
 Reducing doses by combining with placebo treatment could also reduce side effects, addiction potential, and cost.

 Medications that do have active ingredients but aren’t proven to work on the patient’s particular condition can also be placebos.
 There have even been placebos in the form of surgery, injections, and other types of medical therapies.
 Some people believe that complementary and alternative medicine count as placebos, too.